 The simplest version of this squishy robot is an inflated tube that runs through three small machines that pinch it into a triangle shape.
 One machine holds the two ends of the tube together; the other two drive along the tube, changing the overall shape of the robot by moving its corners.
 The researchers call it an “isoperimetric robot” because, although the shape changes dramatically, the total length of the edges – and the amount of air inside – remains the same.

-The isoperimetric robot is a descendent of three types of robots: soft robots, truss robots and collective robots.
+The isoperimetric robot is a descendant of three types of robots: soft robots, truss robots, and collective robots.
 Soft robots are lightweight and compliant, truss robots have geometric forms that can change shape and collective robots are small robots that work together, making them particularly strong in the face of single-part failures.

 “We’re basically manipulating a soft structure with traditional motors,” said Sean Follmer, assistant professor of mechanical engineering and co-senior author of the paper.
 “It makes for a really interesting class of robots that combines many of the benefits of soft robots with all of the knowledge we have about more classic robots.”